Jan 23, 2019

 Cut - The Diamonds Shape And Shine

-The Ben Garelick jewelry experts would argue that the cut of the diamond is the most important C. The cut determines the diamonds shape and how much sparkle and shine the diamond will have.
+The Ben Garelick experts would argue that the cut of the diamond is the most important C. The cut determines the diamonds shape and how much sparkle and shine the diamond will have.
 Even if you have purchased a large diamond, if it is poorly cut, it won’t sparkle and dance with the light.
-The experts at Ben Garelick Jewelers hand-select their diamonds to ensure the finest, most sparkling cuts, so your diamond will look like a million bucks!
+The experts at Ben Garelick hand-select their diamonds to ensure the finest, most sparkling cuts, so your diamond will look like a million bucks!

 Clarity - The Diamonds Imperfections

 The clarity of a diamond is categorized from flawless (FL) to included (I).
-Most of the time people purchase diamonds with small inclusions (SI) or very very small inclusion (VVS) - which offer a better deal.
+Most of the time people purchase diamonds with small inclusions (SI) or very very small inclusion (VVS) - which offer the better deal.
 You can’t see SI or VVS without a microscope and those diamonds run for less than a flawless diamond.
 Clarity is a real opportunity to save money on a diamond.
 SI2 in clarity is the lowest clarity you can go where you can’t see any of the inclusions with your naked eye (you need a 10 power loupe or magnifying glass) to see them inside the diamond.
 Any time you go up on clarity, you add about 10-20% in price.
 At Ben Garelick, we are very stringent when we pick our SI2’s so they are even cleaner than your typical SI2’s that you see in other jewelry stores or online.
 If you cannot see any inclusions inside the diamond, then it’s best to put your money into color, carat weight and cut (which gives the diamond its sparkle and scintillation) - things you can see!
 Or keep those hard-earned dollars in your pocket!

 Color - The Diamonds Grading Scale

 The color of a diamond ranges from colorless (D) to yellow (Z).
 Most diamonds are colorless or nearly colorless, falling between G and J on the color scale.
 The D diamonds are very rare and, because of their rarity, they can command a higher price.
-Moving down on the color scale toward G & H allows you to buy a diamond that still appears white but may be more affordable.
+Moving down on the color scale toward G & H allows you to buy a diamond that still appears white and will be more affordable.

-Let the experts at Ben Garelick Jewelers help you in finding the best ring for the best value.
+Let the experts at Ben Garelick help you in finding the best ring for the best value.
 They have a tremendous selection online that you can browse with your partner and with your family and friends.
 Choose from a variety of gemstones, and settings in all types of gold as well as white gold and platinum and decide what is important to you and your partner in an engagement ring.
-Call Ben Garelick Jewelers now, the best jewelry store in Buffalo, at (716) 631-1584.
+Call Ben Garelick now, the best jewelry store in Buffalo, at (716) 631-1584.